IPTP Networks: Peering

-According to the European Internet Exchange Association (Euro-IX), IPTP Networks has presenced at more than 20 Euro-IX member IXPs.
+According to the European Internet Exchange Association (Euro-IX), IPTP Networks has presented at more than 20 Euro-IX member IXPs.

 In 2020, IPTP connected to IX.BR (Brazil), Australia IX, New Zealand IX, ZA-INX (South Africa) and VNIX (Vietnam).

 In 2021, IPTP (ASN 51601) connected to Speed Internet Exchange - an Internet exchange platform in Amsterdam (the Netherlands) and also joined the BBIX Transit Partner Program (TPP).

 GSM

 IPTP Networks acquired Wherr in 2013 and launched the Wherr GSM (Global System for Mobile Communications) tracking solution in Hong Kong in 2016.